a Historic Market Town in the county of Kent

 There is some very pretty countryside around this area and Ludlow is very much set amid the gentle shropshire hills.
 None-the-less, this is abustling little town full of lively and interesting shops, restaurants and pubs.
 The square in the centre of the town plays host to a regular monthly Antique market where traders from all over gather to sell pieces of every description, the variety is such that you can purchase anything from an antique egg cup to a fine four poster bed.

-Dunster, Somerset, town - Image by PicturesOfEngland.com member Paul Johnson (view gallery)
+Dunster, Somerset, town - Image by PicturesOfEngland.com member Paul V. A. Johnson (view gallery)

 Dunster Castle has dominated the village of Dunster for centuries.
 The castle is of Norman origin and belonged to the Luttrell family for over 600 years, it was presented to the National Trust in 1976.